CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

     </iframe>
 </div>

 If you aren't satisfied with the result, try adjusting the anchor scale and/or point width.
 For example, adjust the `width` style to `scaled(1,15)`.
-You can also use this functionality with `strokeWidth`.
+You can also use this functionality with `strokeWidth` to scale the outline of the points.

 ### Define a range of symbol sizes

 As demonstrated above, the `scaled` option is great to keep symbol sizes consistent through zoom.
-But there are other times where you will want finer control at every zoom level and/or at a range of zoom levels.
+There are other times where you will want finer control at every zoom level and/or at a range of zoom levels.

-Next, let's take a look at how we can use the `zoomRange` expression inside of a `ramp`.
+Next, let's take a look at how we can use the `zoomRange` expression inside of a `ramp` to accomplish that.

 In the previous step, we determined that a width of `1` worked well at our opening zoom of `11` but noticed in previous steps, as we zoom in, the size of `1` doesn't hold up well.